-Gloria Solorzano de Lopez, was born in Caracas-Venezuela, studied at La Universidad Central de Venezuela and earned a B.S. degree in Computer Science.
+Gloria Solorzano de Lopez, born in Caracas-Venezuela, studied at La Universidad Central de Venezuela and earned a B.S. degree in Computer Science.
 Mrs. de Lopez has been working with immigration attorneys as a legal assistant since she arrived in the United States of America eleven years ago.
-Both, Orlando Attorney Nayef Mubarak and Mrs. de Lopez have worked together since 2012.
+Orlando Attorney Nayef Mubarak and Mrs. de Lopez have worked together since 2012.

 After a career in computing and bank auditing, Mrs. de Lopez determined that cold world surrounding auditing and computing systems was not her passion.
 Mrs. de Lopez had a calling to interact with people, listen to their needs, and the passion to help them.
 In 1999, motivated by this passion, Mrs. de Lopez took the opportunity to run her own business in a crowded shopping mall in Caracas-Venezuela, specialized in women’s fashion.
-She led the business for seven years and that experience enabled her to kept in touch with people constantly and to understand human beings' necessities to be heard and recognized.
+She led the business for seven years and that experience enabled her to keep in touch with people constantly and understand the human need to be heard and recognized.

-By the end of 2005, a wonderful door was opened for her and Mrs. de Lopez arrived to the United States, setting in the State of Florida.
-Mrs. de Lopez started working in a law firm where she discovered a interest in the US legal immigration system.
+By the end of 2005, a wonderful door was opened for her and Mrs. de Lopez arrived in the United States, settling in the state of Florida.
+Mrs. de Lopez started working in a law firm where she discovered an interest in the U.S. legal immigration system.

 Since then, Mrs. de Lopez has been acquiring knowledge into the larger world of the immigration laws, supporting those who have emigrated to the United States of America from around the world.
-Mrs de Lopez loves interacting with individuals whom have different cultures, languages, beliefs and life goals.
+Mrs. de Lopez loves interacting with individuals who have different cultures, languages, beliefs and life goals.